p≡p for iOS¶

 For additional information about the Handshake, refer to Sending a message to multiple people with different Privacy Statuses.

-When the communication partner’s Privacy Status icon is Yellow (Secure) or Green (Secure & Trusted), the email will automatically be sent encrypted, when the user clicks on ‘Send’.
+When the communication partner’s Privacy Status icon is Yellow (Secure) or Green (Secure & Trusted), the email will automatically be sent encrypted, when the user press on ‘Send’.
 If the user would like to disable protection on a case by case basis, then the user can do so by long pressing the privacy status icon and selecting the ‘Disable Protection’ button in the bottom of the screen.

 The Privacy Status dot as well as the rating for a communication partner will change to Disabled and the message will be sent unencrypted when the user presses ‘Send’.